Southern Norway

 Day 5: Stavanger

-A day exploring Norway's black gold capital.
-We also recommend an excursion to admire the Preikestolen.
+Breakfast at the hotel.
+This day is free for you to explore Norway's black gold capital.
+We recommend booking an excursion to admire the Preikestolen (not included, please contact us for more information).
 The Preikestolen is a rocky peak suspended 600m above the water - a very popular site featured on many Norwegian postcards!

 Day 6: Stavanger – Oslo (train)

-Optional: Extend your day trip with a stopover in Kristiansand, Norway's southernmost town.
+Optional: Extend your trip with a stopover in Kristiansand, Norway's southernmost town.
 Once in Kristiansand, we recommend a walk along the beach, a visit to the fortress dating from 1672, a visit to the fish market and the marina.
-The next day, you'll take the train back to Oslo.
+The next day, you can take the train back to Oslo.

 Day 7 (or 8 if Kristiansand stop): Departure from Oslo

-Note: To get from the airport to the city centre or vice versa, we recommend you use low CO2 emission transport such as trains, trams, airport shuttle buses and private transport in electric cars.
+Note: To get from the airport to the city centre or vice versa, we recommend that you use low CO2 emission transport such as private electric cars, local public transport, the airport shuttles “Flytoget” (train) or “Flybussen” (bus).

 Tour Details